 Note: To enable 3d we have to use the perspective function of perspective property.
 Why?

 The transform-origin will act as a 2d point for the parent container element.
-All the child elements will inherit the same origin when performing its transformation.
+All the child elements will inherit the same origin when performing their transformation.
 We can use nested groups using this principle and create complex geometry.

 CSS 3D Rotation in Perspective: